 I conceive painting as a language made of matter in constant change: it speaks to us through its voice, which explanation can be found lying deeply in itself, in the core of the said language.
-As a painter, my goal is to make that voice visible.
+My goal is to make that voice visible.

-My paintings show humans with names and surnames, but to me, they embody a psychological condition frozen in a specific time frame.
-My practice focuses on the ability of time to transform the painting itself: the technique can change just as the materials.
-I use oil, acrylic and other materials such as shellac; soil; and wine, often mixed to build, layer after layer, the painting’s structure in a slow process of stratification.
+My paintings contain many stratified layers of pictorial matter: the core of my work is on the concept of transformation during time.The technique can change just as the materials.
+I use oil, acrylic and other materials such as shellac and soil, often mixed to build, layer after layer, the painting’s structure in a slow process of stratification.

 My practice consists in keeping following that thread.

 Painting is the diary of the transformation of one’s mind during a lifetime.